-An SUV alternative for the non-conformist, the Outback wagon is roomy, functional, and appeals to the practical-minded buyer.
+An SUV alternative, the Outback wagon is roomy and functional, and appeals to the practical-minded buyer.
 It rides very comfortably, with secure handling.
 Standard AWD delivers reassuring traction in wintry conditions.
-The 2.5-liter four-cylinder returns 24 mpg overall, and drives through a standard continuously variable transmission.
+The 2.5-liter four-cylinder returns 24 mpg overall and drives through a standard continuously variable transmission.
 Opting for the 3.6-liter six-cylinder makes the car quicker, quieter, and thirstier, conceding 2 mpg.
 The controls are all easy-to-use, including the touch-screen infotainment system.
-The wagon's generous rear seat is roomy enough for three adults.
-The generous cargo area has more room than a comparable Forester or Toyota RAV4, with a lower loading height to boot.
-The affordable EyeSight safety suite adds blind-spot monitoring and forward-collision warning with automatic braking.
+The wagon's generous rear seat is spacious enough for three adults.
+The generous cargo area is comparable to a Forester or Toyota RAV4, with a lower loading height to boot.
+The optional EyeSight safety suite adds automatic emergency braking and blind-spot monitoring.